MONSTER HATCHER

 Pocket creatures is a sketch journal designed to complement the storybook.
 It responds coherently (through its structure and key content) to the exercise of illustrating monsters.
 Its intention is to motivate and invite its owner to draw, offering concise illustrated tips based on my personal style.

-Reflecting on results
+Reflecting on Results

 Conclusion

-Other Projects
+Check Other Projects